TBerrigan2101/project-one/README.md

 - The footer and the three column float on the Home page for 'Latest Releases' and 'Latest Stories' was developed from the [Love Running](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/f2db5fd401004fccb43b01a6066a5333/) project.

-- The fix for my header navigation was devloped from the solution in the [Kids Coding](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CSSE_PAGPPF+2021_Q2/courseware/66cf361c769a41d496f5001fae6f9be7/3b5cd5dc8313462aa5975a3c9b9a1a3c/) example.
+- The fix for my header navigation was developed from the solution in the [Kids Coding](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CSSE_PAGPPF+2021_Q2/courseware/66cf361c769a41d496f5001fae6f9be7/3b5cd5dc8313462aa5975a3c9b9a1a3c/) example.

-- The flexbox on the [Releases](https://tberrigan2101.github.io/project-one/releases.html) page I sourced from [here](https://www.w3schools.com/css/css3_flexbox.asp) example.
+- The flexbox on the [Releases](https://tberrigan2101.github.io/project-one/releases.html) page I sourced from [here](https://www.w3schools.com/css/css3_flexbox.asp).

  - The code I used to develop the 'two column' layout on the individual album release pages, 'Contact' and all the 'Stories' pages I sourced from [here](https://www.w3schools.com/howto/howto_css_two_columns.asp)